waynextclub/Core-Lib/README.md

-This document is translated by machine, which has not been verified yet.

 # About WayNext

 ### Overview:

 In modern society, effective information plays a very important role in personal development.
 In the daily face of many decision-making processes, it is inseparable from effective information as a reference.
 When individuals obtain information from the outside world, they will face problems such as information sources, information aggregation and screening, and information effectiveness.
 Most of the mainstream information dissemination software on the Internet is distributed from top to bottom, and most collaborative office software cannot meet the needs of most individual users.
-WayNext product is an open source platform for content (not limited to text) Internet dissemination based on the git structure of computer software.
-Through the method of user-generated content, it is mainly aimed at young Chinese Internet users at home and abroad, so as to achieve information traceability, collaboration, and information condensation, etc. Features, to solve future planning problems such as further education and employment in real life.
+WayNext product is an open source platform for content (not limited to text) dissemination based on the git structure.
+Through the method of content by user-generating, it is mainly aimed at young Chinese Internet users (domestic and abroad), so as to achieve information traceability, collaboration, and information condensation functions, which to solve future planning problems such as further education and employment in real life.

 ### background:

-At present, the impact of China's domestic new crown epidemic policy on the economy is very significant.
-Moreover, along with the cooling of the real estate industry, the slowdown of economic development, the widening gap between the rich and the poor, the dependence on investment policy paths, the K-shaped recovery is obvious, the demand is insufficient, the internal circulation is blocked, and the external environment changes drastically.
-The continuously low marriage rate and birth rate, the unbalanced population structure, the surge in employment pressure and other issues are particularly important for the young generation in China, and future planning is particularly important.
-Refugee crisis abroad, Asian discrimination, economic recession under the influence of the epidemic, trade wars, countries turning to the right, social strata torn apart, technological progress is flattened, globalization is hindered, political correctness prevails, and Chinese abroad are also facing many questions.
+At present, the impact of China's domestic COVID-19 policy on the economy is very significant.
+Moreover, along with many social problem like the cooling of the real estate industry, the slowdown of economic development, the widening gap between the rich and the poor, the continuously low marriage rate and birth rate, and the unbalanced population structure, the surge in employment pressure and other issues are particularly important and become more difficult for the young generation in China, which proves future planning is particularly important.

+At present, the Internet has improved the efficiency of information flow, but this kind of communication is still based on traditional letter-style communication (whether instant messaging software or post-style software).
+When people want to get some information, they still can't get the most comprehensive information they want at the fastest speed.

 ### Existing information access methods: